aimms/documentation/dataexchange/mapping.rst

 As the name suggests, you can use any accepted `regular expression <https://regex101.com/>`_ within these attributes' definitions.
 For example, using ``name-regex=".*"`` in your ColumnMapping will accept *any* column name, which makes it a very useful expression if you're iterating over data with different column names binding to the same index.

 With the :token:`name-regex-prefix` attribute you can specify a prefix that is used in the JSON, XML, CSV, Excel or Parquet file, but which should not be included in the element names in the model.
 Note that the value of the :token:`name-regex-prefix` attribute is automatically prepended to the regular expression specified in the :token:`name-regex` attribute, and subsequently removed from the match if a match has been found.

+By default, when writing CSV files, Excel sheets and Parquet files, AIMMS will first generate columns generated on the basis of the current contents associated with the :token:`name-binds-to` index.
+Subsequently, it will fill individual fields, on a row-per-row basis, based on the presence of data in the :token:`maps-to` identifier.
+If that identifier contains data for tuples which do not currently lie in the set associated with the :token:`name-binds-to` index, such data will not be written, and may potentially lead to rows without any data.

+Cells under control of a :token:`name-binds-to` index, for which no data is present in the :token:`maps-to` identifier will normally be left empty.
+With the :token:`write-defaults` attribute you can indicate that you want the default value of that identifier to be written to such cells instead.

 The iterative-binds-to attribute
 --------------------------------